The Station Platforms are in Need of Repair

 Construction Strategy Designed to Minimize Impact

 After extensive internal planning and consultation with construction experts, Metro developed a strategy that reduces the length of the project by up to 94%.
 Instead of overnight work or single tracking and weekend outages that stretch on for years, Metro will fully close stations, allowing contractors to have 24-hour access to the work sites instead of limited, sporadic hours.
-When platforms are rebuilt, the tracks must be taken out of service to allow for demolition of existing structures, access to the construction areas, and concrete pouring.
+When platforms are rebuilt, the tracks must be taken out of service to allow for demolition of existing structures, access to construction areas and other essential infrastructure work.
 By temporarily closing these stations while construction is underway, Metro can ensure safety for riders and construction staff and greatly reduce the project duration and cost.
 Additionally, this strategy minimizes rail service disruptions elsewhere on the system.

 2019 Platform Improvement Project Activities

 To minimize customer impact, crews completed as much invasive work as possible while the stations were closed; however, some construction activity will continue into the fall at certain stations with crews working in designated areas that will be cordoned off from customer access.

 |• West Hyattsville||• Prince George's Plaza||• College Park-U of Md||• Greenbelt|